-As of December 31, 2021, the Company had \$57.5 million of federal and \$395.4 million of state net operating loss, or NOLs, that may be available to offset future taxable income.
+As of December 31, 2022, the Company had \$68.7 million of federal and \$614.9 million of state net operating loss, or NOLs, that may be available to offset future taxable income.
 A portion of the federal NOL carryforwards begin to expire in 2035 and the state NOL carryforwards begin to expire in 2035, if not utilized.
 Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
 As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation.

-The Tax Act, as modified by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") enacted in March 2020, among other things, includes changes to U.S. federal tax rates and the rules governing NOL carryforwards.
+U.S. federal tax legislation enacted in 2017, informally titled The Tax Cuts and Jobs Act (the "Tax Act"), as modified by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") enacted in March 2020, among other things, includes changes to U.S. federal tax rates and the rules governing NOL carryforwards.
 Federal NOLs arising in tax years beginning after December 31, 2017 are permitted to be carried forward indefinitely, but carryback of such NOLs is generally permitted to the prior five taxable years only for NOLs arising in taxable years beginning before 2021.
 In addition, under the Tax Act, as modified by the CARES Act, the deductibility of federal NOLs incurred in taxable years beginning after December 31, 2017 is limited in taxable years beginning after December 31, 2020.
 For state income tax purposes, there may be periods during which the use of net operating loss carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
-For example, California imposed temporary limits on the usability of California state net operating losses and certain tax credits to offset California taxable income and taxes.
 The new limitations on use of NOLs may significantly impact our ability to utilize our NOLs to offset taxable income in the future.